Azure/AzOps/docs/wiki/Home.md

 Welcome to the AzOps Wiki.
 These pages are used as the core documentation for the project.

-Please refer to the sidebar (on the right) for details on the User Guide, Documentation and Contributing.
+Please refer to the sidebar (on the right) for details on the Getting Started, Additional Documentation and Contributing Guides.

 If you'd like to contribute to the Wiki, please fork the AzOps repository and edit the Wiki pages within the `docs/wiki` directory.